|

 Liberals and Conservatives are so caught up in culture war issues that they don't understand the real dangers posed by the 1% where they share common ground.
 I've been preaching that for years, but liberal elites don't care because they benefit, the poor don't care because they're in despair, and cultural conservatives don't care because they'd prefer to stew in their resentments.
 And all the while the Koch brothers manipulate the legislative and judicial infrastructure in such a way that while all the political energies are focused on arguing about abortion and guns in the front parlor, they sneak in through the back to clean the house out.

-ALEC agenda in the legislatures will break down and people will finally start to push back.
+The Kochs' long game is to anticipate that their ALEC agenda in the legislatures will break down and people will finally start to push back.
 When they do, they'll be thwarted in the courts suffused now at every level with right-wing political hacks or constitutional fundamentalists from the Federalist Society.
 When there is a conflict between the interests of property and the interest of human beings, you can count on these originalist to side with property.
 They have "respectable" arguments not because they're interpretation of the constitution aligns with what is truly just, but because the constitution is a deeply flawed, indeed 'unjust', document that in most respects favors the interests of capital over the interests of ordinary citizens.

 So given that the only remedy for these constitutional flaws is within the context of the constitution, the perfectly constitutional means of increasing the size of the courts must be taken to neutralize the impact of the fundamentalists to allow for the legislatures to do the will of the people who elected them.